 - The examiners must be Georgia certified educators and must be assisted by proctors, when necessary.
 One proctor per K-3 classroom is recommended.
 At least one proctor per 30 students in grades four through twelve is required.
 Substitute teachers, teacher paraprofessionals, and volunteers may serve as proctors only after being trained in the specific test administration.
-Parents, other relatives, and guardians who may be paraprofessionals or community volunteers must not proctor the class in which their child or a relative is a member.
+Parents, other relatives, and guardians who may be paraprofessionals or community volunteers must not proctor the class or grade level in which their child or a relative is a member.
+Likewise, parents who are school employees should not serve as the examiner for their child or a child of a relative.
 All proctors should have a thorough orientation to their duties prior to testing (See Test Security for a detailed description of responsibilities). - If testing is conducted in self-contained regular education classrooms, it is suggested that the examiner be someone other than the regular classroom teacher assigned to those students.
 However, special education teachers and ESOL teachers may administer the tests to their students.
-A system/school may choose to establish testing teams within grade levels, may rotate same-grade teachers for testing purposes, or may use other appropriate certified personnel.

-- A proctor must assist the examiner if there are more than 30 students in a classroom.
+A system/school may choose to establish testing teams within grade levels, may rotate same-grade teachers for testing purposes, or may use other appropriate certified personnel. - A proctor must assist the examiner if there are more than 30 students in a classroom.
 This person will aid the examiner in distributing and collecting materials, in systematically observing students, and in responding to problems, which may arise, particularly in testing younger students.
 For younger students, a proctor or assistant can speed up testing and help minimize confusion.
 The presence of a proctor also will assist in protecting the integrity of the testing situation.
-All proctors must be trained. - The Principal, Assistant Principal, and/or designated central office staff must monitor all testing sessions.
+All proctors must be trained.

+- The Principal, Assistant Principal, and/or designated central office staff must monitor all testing sessions.
 This is especially necessary when testing is being conducted in multiple locations within a building. - Seating arrangements should ensure that each student has adequate workspace for test booklets and answer documents, with sufficient space between students to discourage copying and to permit them to handle materials comfortably.
 For EOCT and CRCT online assessment, measures should be taken so that students may not see adjacent computer screens to avoid incidences of cheating. - The rooms should be well lit, adequate ventilation, a comfortable temperature, and freedom from interruption.
 Rooms should not be located near noisy areas, such as band rooms or play areas.
-A "Testing - Please Be Quiet" sign should be posted.
+A "Testing Please Be Quiet" sign should be posted.